bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:42:47

-This is not good for privacy obviously.
+This is not good for privacy, obviously.

 Speaker 0: 00:42:49

-And of course adapter signatures are an alternative to say, HTLCs, which are used for exactly the same purpose today, except they reveal hash per image, rather than using the signature itself as the data channel.
+And of course adaptor signatures are an alternative to say, HTLCs, which are used for exactly the same purpose today, except they reveal hash per image, rather than using the signature itself as the data channel.
-So if we're going to, you know, oh, adapter signatures, yay, they're all indistinguishable now.
+So if we're going to, you know, oh, adaptor signatures, yay, they're all indistinguishable now.
 And now with half aggregation, oh, wait, we need to add a marker to it to say it can be aggregated.
 We're again saying there's a data carrying here.
 Like how much is that better than just using the HTLCs?